Daian-ji: Daian-ji

 The Daian-ji temple complex was almost complete by around 738, except for the eastern and western pagodas.
 The eastern pagoda was built in the latter half of the Nara period, and the western pagoda was built between the end of the Nara period and the beginning of the Heian period, making it the last of the main temple buildings.
-Until Daikandai-ji, were the pagodas were nine-story structures, but the pagodas at Daian-ji built as a seven-story structures.
-Heijō-kyō was were laid out in a grid pattern with a street every one chō (about 109 meters).
+Unlike Daikandai-ji, where the pagodas were nine-story structures, the pagodas at Daian-ji were built as seven-story structures.
+Heijō-kyō was laid out in a grid pattern with a street every one chō (about 109 meters).
 Daian-ji extended over an area of three chō east-west and five chō north-south.
-The distinctive feature of the layout of the temple complex is that the east and west pagodas were far away from the main hall, and are built on the outside (south) of the Great South Gate.
+The distinctive feature of the layout of the temple complex is that the east and west pagodas were far away from the main hall, and were built on the outside (south) of the Great South Gate.
 The Sugiyama Kofun located to the north of the temple complex was incorporated into the temple grounds.

 During this period, Daian-ji, along with Gangō-ji, was one of the two major schools of Sanron Buddhism in Japan.
 Sanron Buddhism was established by Kashō Daishi Kissō (549-623) during the Sui dynasty.
 Dōji, a student of Kissō and a monk who stayed in Tang China for 16 years, brought a new translation of the Golden Light Sutra, which was considered a scripture to protect the country, to Japan and was the head abbot of Daian-ji.
 According to the record for 747 in the Daian-ji Asset Register, there were 887 monks living at Daian-ji at that time and the temple played a major role in the development of Buddhism in Japan.
 Monks from Daian-ji persuaded the Tang monk Jianzhen and the Indian monk Bodhisena to come to Japan.
 Many of the teachers of Kūkai and Saichō were monks of Daian-ji.